Jeanne Clery Act Campus Security Report 2013

 - Disclose in a public crime log “any crime that occurred on campus. . . or within the patrol jurisdiction of the campus security department and is reported to the campus security department.”

 The Jarvis Christian College Office of Student Services is responsible for preparing and distributing this report.
-We work with many other departments and agencies, such as the Offices of the Vice President of Academic Affairs, Senior Advisor to the President, the Vice President for Administration & Finance, Office of Information Technology, the Hawkins Police Department, Champion Emergency Services (EMS), Hawkins Fire Department, Holly Lake Fire Department, East Texas Emergency Coordinator, Texas National Guard, Wood County Sherriff’s Office, and Wood County Emergency Management Coordinator to compile the information.
+We work with many other departments and agencies, such as the Offices of the Provost and Vice President for Academic Affairs, Executive Assistant to the President, the Vice President for Administration & Finance, Office of Information Technology, the Hawkins Police Department, Champion Emergency Services (EMS), Hawkins Fire Department, Holly Lake Fire Department, East Texas Emergency Coordinator, Texas National Guard, Wood County Sherriff’s Office, and Wood County Emergency Management Coordinator to compile the information.